Head of Year

 What we offer as a school:

-We currently have 360 students, years 7, 8 and 9.
-In September 2019, we will have 480 pupils.
-We will continue to grow each year until we are at full capacity, 720 students including our Sixth Form.
+We currently have 600 students from year 7 to year 11 and we will continue to grow until we are at full capacity.
+Our Sixth Form opens in 2021.
 Whether you are an outstanding experienced teacher looking for a new challenge, or trainee teacher seeking your first role, you will play a key part in the School’s development.
 You could play a part in leading and shaping the vision and future of our school for many years to come.

 If you align with our vision, values, and are committed to ensuring that ‘disadvantaged’ does not dictate educational outcomes, then you will greatly enjoy working at Goresbrook.